ID

 Identity-match strategy

-executeBatch with RETURN_GENERATED_KEYS), inside one transaction.
-The i-th addBatch slot scatters to output position i by construction.
+executeBatch with RETURN_GENERATED_KEYS), inside one transaction; the i-th addBatch slot scatters to output position i by construction.

 @service producer alignment